Exercise 2

 1

 Pipe your null_dist object into visualise().
-You can change the number of bins if you wish.

 2